When a person passes away it is common that their loved ones must deal with their financial affairs.

 You can usually tell that a property is owned as Tenants in Common if the following restriction in the Title Register is present.
 You should be able to get a categoric answer by asking a solicitor.

 If the property is owned as Tenants in Common and one more of the owners has died, their respective Personal Representatives will need to engage with the lease extension process on their behalf in the same way as if they had been the only owner.
-See the section above.
+See the "Single Owner" section above for what would need to be done.

 Multiple Owners – “Joint Owners”: